edgroell/my-books/README.md

 > - Delete an author
 > - Book rating
 > - Based on list, AI could recommend a future read...
+> - Edit book to update the ISBN (different from e.g., paperback to audiobook)
+> - favicon

 ## Acknowledgements